What Does an HR Manager Do?

-- How do you ensure that your employees have the skills and knowledge they need to perform their jobs effectively?
+- How do you ensure your employees have the skills and knowledge to perform their jobs effectively?
 Can you describe your experience managing employee training and development programs?

 - What steps do you take to ensure that employees are motivated and engaged in the performance management process?

-- What steps did you take to ensure a positive outcome for both the employee and your organization when you had to resolve a complex employee relations issue?
+- What steps did you take to ensure a positive outcome for both the employee and your organization when resolving a complex employee relations issue?

-- Describe how you ensure that your organization is in compliance with all relevant laws and regulations relating to human resources.
+- Describe how you ensure that your organization complies with all relevant laws and regulations relating to human resources.

 - Describe the most important trends and challenges facing HR professionals in the coming years and how you plan to address them.